akrzemi1/__sandbox__/string_view_ctor.md

-I think the "empty string" angle here isn't quite right.
-An empty string is one for which data() == data() + size, regardless of the value of that pointer.
-The appropriate analogy here is with the constructor string_view(nullptr, 0), which already exists today and produces an empty string.

 describe why we want a narrow contract: determine at wchich opint the bug is located and fix it there.

 d0903 will not allow migration from f(string_view) to f(string)